davps/tic-tac-toe/README.md

 # Showcase of my development workflow

-I am developing this Tic tac toe game to showcase my skillsets.
+Since all my relevant development work is focused on private, commercial codebases, I am writing this small tic tac toe game to showcase my skillsets to the world.
+Hello, world!

 |            | Status                                                                                                                                                         |
 | ---------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |